 Also, since its very smooth, its a common grout to use with glass tile and fancy mosaics where the finished look has to be perfect.
 Gritty or porous regular grout would detract from the overall look, so epoxy is the best option.
 Dazzle effects like glitter can also be added to the epoxy to maximize the “wow factor” and really set off the glass tile.

 Question: What are the minimum and maximum width grout joints for Spectralock® epoxy grouts?

 Answer: The range of Spectralock® epoxy grouts can accommodate grout joints from 1/16″ (1.5mm) all the way up to 1/2″ (12.7mm) wide.
 Please note that since these grouts contain sand, narrower grout lines like 1/16 may appear coarser when compared to unsanded grouts.

 Question: Does Epoxy Grout NEed CLeaning?

 Answer: Epoxy grout does still require cleaning.
 Contrary to popular belief, epoxy grout is not a self cleaning miracle product and still requires some love and care in order for it to remain looking it’s best.

-The misconception stems from the fact that epoxy grout does not allow anything to penetrate it, since it’s not porous and waterproof.
-This means that nothing can grow in side of it or on it’s surface.
+The misconception stems from the fact that epoxy does not allow anything to penetrate it, since it’s waterproof.
+This means that nothing can grow inside of it or on it’s surface.

-However, a layer of dirt and debris can form and sit on top of the epoxy and mold can grow on that.
-In order to prevent this happening, a quick wipe once a week with a cleaning agent and a rag can wash away any build-up and keep your epoxy looking like new for years to come.
+However, a layer of dirt and debris can form and sit on top and mold can grow on that.
+In order to prevent this happening, a quick wipe once a week with a cleaning agent and a rag can wash away any build-up and keep your tile installation looking like new for years to come.